Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2.6-Economics_of_Polkadot/economics-of-polkadot-slides.md

   - Slashes
   - Staking inefficiencies (deviations from optimal staking rate)
 - Through governance, everybody can submit proposals to initiate treasury spending.
-- It currently holds around XX TODO DOT.
+- It currently holds around 46M DOT.
-- Spending is incentivized by a burn mechanism (0.1% each month).
+- Spending is incentivized by a burn mechanism (1% every 26 days).

 ---